 Brasenose has outstanding facilities.
-The JCR has two comfy lounges featuring wide-screen HD Sky TV, newspapers, a pool table, table tennis, PlayStation 4 and Wii Consoles, board games and a film library.
+The JCR has two comfy lounges featuring wide-screen HD Sky TV, a free-to-use pool table, table tennis, PlayStation 4 and Wii Consoles, board games, a film library, and a free coffee machine.

 The bar has a TV, table football, disabled access and plenty of seating.
 There are two music practice rooms and a multi-purpose space known as the Undercroft at Frewin Hall.